udude17/MCW-ECR/Hands-on lab/HOL step-by-step - Enterprise-ready cloud.md

         $SubscriptionId = "{your subscription id}"
     ```

-5. In the **Console** pane, execute the following command to create a new resource group with delegated permissions and IO Code policy
+5. In the **Console** pane, execute the following command to create a new resource group with delegated permissions and IO Code policy.

     ```
         .\CreateProjectResourceGroup.ps1 -SubscriptionId $SubscriptionId -ResourceGroupName $resourceGroupName -Location $location -IOCode "1000150" -AdGroupName "BU-Electronics-Admin"
     ```

-6. Create a new storage account in the resource group (choose a unique name) to validate the ioCode tag was applied (replace uniquestorageaccount with a unique value)
+6. Create a new storage account in the resource group (choose a unique name) to validate the ioCode tag was applied (replace uniquestorageaccount with a unique value).

     ```
         New-AzureRmStorageAccount -ResourceGroupName $resourceGroupName `